 The Rhone Valley is really 2 Rhones: the Northern Rhone and the Southern Rhone.

 The Northern Rhone in some ways has more in common with Burgundy than its southern cousin.
-This seminar will cover both areas, with a focus on the Rhone.
+This tasting will cover both areas, with a focus on the Rhone.
 It is interesting and illuminating to think about the Rhone in comparision to Burgundy though, and in particular to Beaujolais.
 Consider the following:

 - Beaujolais and Cote Rotie are on either side of Lyon.

 - The soils are closer than you might think.
 Cote de Brouilly and Cote Rotie share remarkably similar soil composition.

 - Both Burgundy and the Northern Rhone have small plots and parcels that the growers and vignerons work with, as opposed to larger estates.